 Host a Table

 Will you host a table at YWCA’s Circle Event?
-As a Table Captain, you would simply invite members of your network to join you at the luncheon, and to help influence support for YWCA.
+As a Table Host, you would simply invite members of your network to join you at the luncheon, and to help influence support for YWCA.

-Last year alone, we served 754 adults with one-on-one domestic violence advocacy, the highest ever in our agency’s history.
+Last year alone, we served 764 adults with one-on-one domestic violence advocacy, the highest ever in our agency’s history.
 As a powerful and influential person, we are asking that you and your tribe help make all the difference in raising life-saving dollars for those fleeing from domestic violence.

-Table Captains are standouts because they are integral to the success of Circle and have the goal to (literally) bring people to the table who would be willing to learn more about YWCA’s mission and make a financial contribution to support YWCA’s domestic violence services.
-Learn more about hosting a table here.
+Table Hosts are standouts because they are integral to the success of Circle and have the goal to (literally) bring people to the table who would be willing to learn more about YWCA’s mission and make a financial contribution to support YWCA’s domestic violence services.

 Become a Sustaining Circle Donor